Cancer of the cervix

 In most cases, a combination of internal and external radiotherapy will be used.
 A course of radiotherapy usually lasts for around five to eight weeks.

-This means that side effects are common and include:
+Side effects of radiotherapy are common and can include:

 - pain when urinating